EMSwanson/kaggle-titanic/README.md

-# Quick attempts at the tutorial kaggle comp.
+# Quick attempts at the tutorial kaggle comp to teach others the simplest tools for basic ML.

 1. Basic decision tree.